Santa Ynez Valley

 At the intersection of State Highway 154 and Grand Avenue, the community of Los Olivos offers an authentic slice of Americana with numerous art galleries, boutiques, more than a dozen wine-tasting rooms, a top-notch inn and cafés from casual to gourmet.
-Wildling Art Museum, located in the town's historic Keenan-Hartley house, is an educational institution dedicated to presenting American wilderness art.
+Wildling Art Museum, located at 1511-B Mission Drive, is an educational institution dedicated to presenting American wilderness art.
 The museum offers four exhibitions annually, as well as nature-related art classes, field trips and lectures (2329 Jonata Street, 688-1082).
 Los Olivos (Spanish for "the olives") celebrates its namesake fruit each June with the Olive & Jazz Festival.

 Los Alamos (Spanish for "the cottonwoods"), at the junction of US Highway 101 and State Highway 135, has an oldtime western feel to the seven-block-long main thoroughfare offering an antique mall in an historic train depot, quaint shops, several restaurants and wine-tasting rooms, an 1880s hotel and two motels.
 Each September, Los Alamos Old Days honors the town's founding in 1876 with a weekend- long celebration.